Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 **12.** Error message saying openmw has frozen is nothing to worry about, this is common when using big modlists.
 Everything should load up properly within a minute or two after launching oppenmw.

-**13.** You can now finally actually play the game!
-However it is important you read the following instructions to have a smooth experience and avoid encountering already addressed issues.
+**13.** It is important you read the following instructions to have a smooth experience and avoid encountering already addressed issues.
 Please make sure your problem is not listed below before reporting any further ones.

  ---